 Choose the right ERP software.
 Although some customization is highly likely, choosing the right ERP software is one way to minimize this need.
-Simply put, software that fits your business and its operational needs will require much less customization that software that is not as good of a fit.
+Simply put, software that fits your business and its operational needs will require much less customization than software that is not a good fit.
 Be sure to take your time and invest in a thorough ERP selection process.

 Establish the right project governance and controls for your implementation.
 Even the right ERP software can lead to high customization without the right controls in place.
 When developing your project plan and charter, it is important to establish the process and approval mechanisms for reviewing and approving customization.
 Such requests should not be approved unless there is a compelling business reason to do so.
 It should be expected that more customization requests will be denied than will be approved.

 Invest heavily in organizational change management.
-Few people correlate organizational change management with customization, but they are directly related to one another.
+Few people correlate organizational change management with customization, but they are directly related.
 The reason?
-Simply put, organizational resistance typically leads to more customization and the desire for less customization leads to more organizational resistance.
+Organizational resistance typically leads to more customization, and the desire for less customization leads to more organizational resistance.
 In other words, if you don’t invest enough in organizational change management, the odds of over-customizing your software increases exponentially.
-A well-planned and executed organizational change management plan, on the other hand, will help mitigate this risk immensely.
+A well-planned and executed change management plan, on the other hand, will help mitigate this risk immensely.

 Don’t force your ERP system to be everything to everyone.
 Unfortunately, no ERP system – no matter how strong – can fit every need of your entire organization.
 This means that there is going to be a natural tension between what your organization needs and what your ERP system can perform.
-This makes it of vital importance to recognize when and where it is appropriate to leverage your new system versus leveraging a third-party bolt on.
+This makes it of vital importance to recognize when and where it is appropriate to leverage your new ERP system versus leveraging a third-party bolt on.
 Each option has its own costs, risks and benefits, so it is important to take an objective and technology-agnostic view of those tradeoffs.
-This is input that Panorama regularly provides to its clients as part of their ERP implementation processes.

 Bottom line: customization isn’t necessarily a bad thing, unless you pursue too much of it.
-Minimizing the customization efforts and focusing on those things critical to preserving your core business needs and sources of competitive advantage will ensure that you have a higher likelihood of success.
+Minimizing customization and focusing on business processes that are critical to preserving your competitive advantage will ensure you have a higher likelihood of success.